Takeout & Delivery

 Arizona

-On March 20, 2020, the Arizona Department of Liquor Licenses and Control implemented Governor Ducey’s Executive Order allowing restaurants to temporarily offer alcohol for sale with delivery and takeout orders.
-Under this new rule, restaurant licensees were able to temporarily sell alcohol through delivery, pickup, and curbside service, provided that the beverages are in sealed containers.
+Per Governor Ducey’s Executive Order from March 2020, restaurants can offer alcohol for sale with delivery and takeout orders.
+Restaurant licensees can sell alcohol through delivery, pickup, and curbside service, provided that the beverages are in sealed containers.

-As of January 1, 2022, a new law allows bars and liquor stores to start selling cocktails for takeout and delivery, and gives restaurants the ability to sell either alcoholic beverages in the original packaging or cocktails for takeout and delivery.
+According to House Bill 2773 bars and liquor stores are allowed to sell cocktails for takeout and delivery, and restaurants are allowed to sell either alcoholic beverages in the original packaging or cocktails for takeout and delivery until the end of 2025.
+Beginning on January 1, 2026, restaurants can sell to-go mixed cocktails through a special permit.

 Check Arizona’s Department of Liquor for the latest alcohol delivery rules.